-This package combines all the benefits of the silver package, with increased information to help you understand your performance against specific competitors - valuable insight to help with forward planning in highly competitive local markets.
-This report is delivered with CSV files for further analysis, and also has a key summary infographic.
+This package combines all the benefits of the silver package, with increased information to help you understand your performance against specific competitors.

-- > Monthly key statistics report
+- Monthly key statistics report

 - Annual progression report

 - Annual destination data map

 - Annual competitor report directly compare your centre against a group of five or more competitors, which you define.
-You can order two competitor reports, to understand any variations in where you sit between two groups. (e.g. local rankings against national rankings).
+You can purchase standalone reports (up to two per customer), to understand any variations in where you sit between two groups (e.g. local rankings against national rankings).
+If you subscribe to the gold package, you'll receive one of these reports as part of the package.

-For more information, and to place an order, please visit ucas.com/data-and-reporting.
+Visit ucas.com/data-and-reporting for more information.